|Package Information||Device Specifications||Insurance Information||

 There are several issues with using other devices in school.
 From a schools perspective, there are two very important issues that make the Chromebook our device of choice.

-The other issue for us as a school is our responsibility to Safe Guarding and the Prevent Agenda.
+The other issue for us as a school is our responsibility to Safeguarding and the Prevent Agenda.
 One of the apps we talk about is the Google Management Software.
-This needs to go on the Chromebook, we enroll the Chromebook on to our system.
+This needs to go on the Chromebook, we enrol the Chromebook on to our system.
 There are a few other devices that can be enrolled but not many.
 We need this software for security and management.
 This app allows us to manage the student device whilst in school.
-The other app we need to deploy is NetSupport.
-NetSupport monitors the device use in school and among other things logs incidents of inappropriate behaviour.
-A teacher can also use to manage a classroom of devices, they can share things with the student device, make sure they stay on task, push out resources, share screens and much more.
+Other apps we need to deploy are Smoothwall Monitor and Classwize.
+Smoothwall Monitor, monitors the device use in school and among other things logs incidents of inappropriate behaviour.
+A teacher can also use Classwize to manage a classroom of devices, they can share things with the student device, make sure they stay on task, push out resources, share screens and much more.

 Unfortunately no. In order to achieve the economies of scale with a manufacturer and make the scheme as affordable as possible we cannot offer a diverse choice of devices.
 We have limited the choice to one or two options because they are built for the school environment and include a 3 year warranty as standard.